TaraRhoseyn/bookstack_web_app/README.md

 ![Feature 9](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-9.PNG)

+*User stories covered by this feature:*

+8. As a regular visitor, I want to be able to see which book I should read next to guide my reading practices.
+21. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to use the website.
+15. As a regular visitor, I want to easily be able to edit or delete the books I have marked as read or unread.
+18. As a regular visitor, I want the process of adding data such as book or reviews to be simple and easy enough so that I can easily do multiple within a session.

 **Feature 10: Reviews page**

 The 'Reviews' page displays all of the reviews a user has added to the database.
 Again like with this other pages, a user can be redirected to edit individual reviews they leave, or add new reviews.

 ![Feature 10](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-10.PNG)

+*User stories covered by this feature:*

+12. As a regular visitor, I want to be able to keep track of my thoughts and feelings about the books I read.
+18. As a regular visitor, I want the process of adding data such as book or reviews to be simple and easy enough so that I can easily do multiple within a session.

 **Feature 11: Add reviews**